drinfernoo/plugin.program.autowidget/README.md

 # AutoWidget

 AutoWidget is a program add-on for Kodi, designed to give a more dynamic and interesting experience to using skin widgets.
-It relies on Skin Shortcuts to create groups of widget and shortcut paths, which are cycled and displayed automatically at runtime.

-AutoWidget **requires** v1.0.19 of Skin Shortcuts at minimum to function correctly.
-Be advised, you **must** install [Marcelveldt's BETA Repository](https://github.com/kodi-community-addons/repository.marcelveldt) prior to istalling AutoWidget, or it **will not** install.

 ## Steps to Install